 - StepChange will tell your creditors about your DMP, you don’t have to.

-- start thinking about affordability complaints to the payday lenders.
+- start thinking about affordability complaints to the lenders.
 This doesn’t have to be immediate – you may prefer to wait until your DMP has “settled down” for a few months.

 A few Dos and Don’ts

-- DON’T use a claims firm to ask for payday loans refunds.
+- DON’T use a claims firm to ask for refunds.
 You really can do a better job than they can!
 Also if the refund you get wipes out your debt, that’s great… but it would then leave you owing the claims firm their large fees :(